 White-Eyed Conure Colors and Markings

 Adult white-eyed conures have mostly green bodies with patches of red on the head and wings.
 The insides of their wings also display a random scattering of bright yellow feathers with red tips.
 The underside of the wing and tail feathers are olive-yellow.
 The bird can appear to be all green, until the wings open, revealing the flashes of dramatic yellow and red.
-The eyes are framed with bare white rings of skin, from which the common name derives.
+The eyes are framed with bare white rings of skin, from which, the common name derives.
 White-eyed conures have horn-colored bills and gray feet and legs.
+The Ecuadorian white-eyed subspecies has slightly darker plumage and a larger, heavier bill.

 Caring For White-Eyed Conures